jnesnidal/jnesnidal/README.md

 ### ♟️ Autonomous Chess Robot
 ROS, OpenCV, PyTorch, Roboflow

-A robot that detects chess pieces using computer vision and physically executes moves using a robotic arm.
+As the leader of a 5-person collegiate research team, I built an autonomous robot that detects chess pieces using computer vision and physically executes moves using a robotic arm.

 ### 🤟 ChatASL
 Next.js, React, Supabase, Gemini API

-ASL learning platform built during CitrusHack with real-time sign language recognition.
+American Sign Language learning and teaching platform built with two of my collaborators.
+Uses the webcam and Gemini API to give real feedback on your sign language progress.

 ### 📚 Real-Time Group Study App
 Spring Boot, MySQL, WebSockets

-Collaborative study platform with live communication and persistent user data.
+Collaborative platform with live communication and persistent user data that turns the college study group experience into a game.

 ## Technologies